jschoch/phorechat/HOWIDIDIT.md

 ```

+npm is node.js's package manager, and puts everything into <project dir>/node_module.

 Now, despite my using --no-ecto the default generators for phoenix expect ecto.
 We don't need any of that so I'd suggest you avoid using a generator and create the files by hand or clone from the commit.

 ## Optional testing reflux